-Level X3 - must complete level at/before junior recital jury
+Level X3 - must complete level at/before junior recital hearing

-Collaborative Pianists
+Collaborative Pianists for Instrumentalists

 Students are responsible for making arrangements with a collaborative pianist for lessons, performances, seminars, studio classes, concerto-aria or wind ensemble competition, and any other pianist needs.
 The following information describes prioritization of resources, basic terminology, contact hours by performance type, and the procedures for requesting a collaborative pianist.
-For more information, go to Degree Recitalists Guide to Collaborative Pianists at https://music.appstate.edu/sites/default/files/s23_collab_pianist_guide.pdf
+For more information, see the specific semester guides posted on the Hayes School of Music website.